 - You (the driver) will file an accident claim with Uber’s liability policy.
 An attorney should assist you (or your loved one, if you’re feeling woozy after being ejected and sustained a brain injury) in filing the claim.

-- If you had passengers sustain injuries, they’d follow similar protocol.
+- If you had passengers sustain injuries, they’d follow a similar protocol.

 - Should the entire accident amass $1.25 million, the Uber driver’s personal policy would kick in.